ai/about-postcss/speech.md

 ---

-If your project ues only Autoprefixer, you should look at other plugins.
+If your project uses only Autoprefixer, you should look at other plugins.

 PostCSS has many plugins.
-They are aweome as Autoprefixer too.
+They are awesome as Autoprefixer too.

 ---

-And if you start a new project, you should think about PostCSSS only solution.
+And if you start a new project, you should think about PostCSS only solution.

-Twitter is happy it.
+Twitter is happy with it.

-PostCSS can do varibles, nested and mixins better that preprocessors.
+PostCSS can do variables, nested and mixins better that preprocessors.
 So why you need this big and slow tools?

 Because IT is all about simplicity.
 And one tool is a simplier that two.

 ---

 That’s all.
-You can fint project and github-com-slash-postcss-slash-postcss.
+You can find project and github-com-slash-postcss-slash-postcss.
 Here is keynotes with all links.
 Here is PostCSS Twitter and our company sites.

 Now it is time for your questions.